I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndischimney/ns-ndischimney-_ndis_tcp_connection_offload_parameters.md

      <b>TcpIndicateRetrieve</b> to request that the TCP/IP driver stack terminate the
      offload of the connection.
 An offload target must support this member.

-`TcpPushTicks`
+`TcpDoubtReachabilityRetransmissions`

-A ULONG value that the TCP/IP driver stack sets to specify the number of ticks that an offload
+A UCHAR value that the TCP/IP driver stack sets to specify the maximum number of times that the
-     target must wait before the target completes a pre-posted receive buffer.
-This interval starts immediately after the offload target places the first byte in the pre-posted receive buffer.
-An offload target uses this value to initialize its push timer.
-An offload target must support this member.
+     offload target should retransmit a segment before the target indicates to the TCP/IP driver stack that the reachability of a neighbor is in doubt.
+For more information about this indication, see
+     <a href="..\ndischimney\nf-ndischimney-ndismoffloadeventindicate.md">NdisMOffloadEventIndicate</a>.
+An
+     offload target should support this member.

 `TcpSwsPreventionTicks`